suprsend/suprsend-node-sdk/README.md

 }
 ```

-### Add file attachments (in email)
+### Add file attachments (for email)

 To add one or more attachments to a notification (viz.
 Email), call `wf_instance.add_attachment()` for each file with local-path or attachment url.
-Ensure that file_path is proper, otherwise it will raise error.
+Ensure that file_path is proper and public (if remote url), otherwise error will be raised..

 ```javascript
 const {Suprsend, WorkflowTriggerRequest} = require("@suprsend/node-sdk");